 1. I have forgotten my login details/Other technical issues?

-If you have forgotten your username or password, please click on the link here and follow the on screen instructions.
+If you have forgotten your username or password, please click on the link forgot my username or password and follow the on screen instructions.

 2. I can’t find the advertised job on the website?